MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/general-ledger/faq-year-end-activities.md

 [![Financial dimension sets](./media/faq-2020-yr-end-04.png)](./media/faq-2020-yr-end-04.png)

 ### Year-end close template configuration
 The year-end close template lets organizations select the financial dimension level to maintain when transferring profit and loss balances to retained earnings.
 The settings allow an organization to maintain the detailed financial dimensions (**Close all**) when moving the balances to retained earnings or choose to summarize the amounts to a single dimension value (**Close single**).
 This can be defined for each financial dimension.
-For more information on these settings, see the year end close documentation.
+For more information on these settings, see the [Year-end close](year-end-close.md) topic.

 We recommend that you evaluate your organization's requirements and if possible, close as many dimensions as possible using the **Close single** year-end option to improve performance.
 By closing to a single dimension value (which can also be a blank value), the system calculates less detail when determining the balances for retained earnings account entries.